The project

 1. Theoretical

-INTERMAPS aims to develop a new theoretical model for conceptualizing intersectional dynamics based on three innovative approaches:
+INTERMAPS developed a new theoretical model for conceptualizing intersectional dynamics based on three innovative approaches:

 a) the consideration of the relation between categories through a properties framework and a pluralist and contextual approach,

-b) a conceptualization of space as constitutive of intersectional dynamics, and
+b) a conceptualisation of space as constitutive of intersectional dynamics, and

 c) an incorporation of the emotional dimension of intersecting inequalities.